 Creamy Broccoli Salad

 Fresh broccoli is ideal for its raw, crunchy bite but frozen broccoli can be used if needed with a few extra steps – blanching beforehand, shocking in an ice bath and drying thoroughly.

 Yes!
 Broccoli salad is the most perfect make-ahead dish and can be made up to 1 day in advance.
-Best of all, broccoli salad tastes better as it sits in the fridge, allowing the flavors to meld and intensify.
+Broccoli salad actually tastes better as it sits in the fridge, allowing the flavors to really meld and intensify overnight.

+Creamy Broccoli Salad